Beneath the Wheel by Hermann Hesse – The Academic Abyss

 - “Words do not express thoughts very well.
 They always become a little different immediately after they are expressed, a little distorted, a little foolish.”

-- Inspired by Hesse’s Own Life: “Beneath the Wheel” is based on Hesse’s own experiences as a student.
-Like the protagonist Hans Giebenrath, Hesse attended a strict, academically demanding seminary in Maulbronn, Germany, where he faced immense pressure and struggled with the rigid education system.
+- Inspired by his Own Life: The book is based on his own experiences as a student.
+Like the protagonist Hans Giebenrath, The novelist attended a strict, academically demanding seminary in Maulbronn, Germany, where he faced immense pressure and struggled with the rigid education system.

 - Critique of Educational Systems: The novel critiques the oppressive and rigid educational systems of the time.
 This theme resonates with other works by writers like Charles Dickens, who also highlighted the flaws of educational institutions in books like “Hard Times.”